1gravity/Kotlin-Bloc/website/docs/architecture/bloc/reducer.md

 ## A Matter of Taste

-Reducers can be catch all reducers or they can be single action reducers (we can also use a combination of the two styles).
+Reducers can be catch-all reducers or they can be single-action reducers (we can also use a combination of the two).
+Catch-all reducers are the traditional/Redux style of writing reducers.

-Catch all reducers can make sense to have all the reducer logic in one place like in this calculator example:
+Catch-all reducers make sense if you want the reducer logic in one place like in this (calculator) example:

 ```kotlin
 reduce {